espressif/esp-hosted/docs/MCU_based_host/Design.md

 # Protocol Definition
-This section explains communication protocol between a host and ESP module.
+This section explains communication protocol between a host and ESP peripheral.
 It also explains serial interface and network interface APIs provided by ESP-Hosted Host software.

 ## Communication Protocol over SPI Interface
 #### Basic concepts